 Many yoga studios incorporate primarily for tax and liability reasons.
 Note that incorporating is not a reason to not get liability insurance.

-If you run a yoga studio that is not incorporated but are considering doing so, then consider 5 options you have to incorporate your yoga studio.
+If you run a yoga studio that is not incorporated but is considering doing so, then consider 5 options you have to incorporate your yoga studio.

 5 Ways to Incorporate a Yoga Studio

 - Hire an attorney or a law firm

 - Use an incorporation service

 - Hire an attorney and use an incorporation service